sergio-gastulo/accounting/readme.md

 ## TODO:
 - Python interactivity when plotting could be improved in general.
 - Add arguments to main function `acccli arg option`.
-- Re-factor python: should ask `period` only at the beginning and should be more readable (implemented but still needs fixes).
-- Refactor plot.
-We are should not be using `read_csv`.
 - Rename modules: We migrated from CSV to SQLITE, we must re-name modules and stuff: `$CSV`, `$CSVRow` seems pretty useless now.
-- Categories should be sorted when printed.
+- Categories should be sorted when printed in accounting.psm1.
-- Reading from CSV should be supported.
+- Reading from CSV and writing to DB should be supported.
-- One could improve how to track payings in installments (some unique UUID?)
+- One could improve how to track installments (some unique UUID?)
-- Add support for pivoting Currency when writing to list.
+- Fix powershell not printing function documentation.
+- Fix `category_time_series`.

 ## Requirements:
-This project was built with `powershell` and `python`.
+This project was built with `powershell`, `python`, and `sqlite`.
 1. `powershell` version
 ```
 PS C:\> $PSVersionTable.PSVersion